Writing

 Recommendations

-Recommendations are pretty straightforward.
-Start with observed usage, add a buffer, and do not let one run move too far.
+For recommendations, the logic is plain.
+Start with observed usage, add a buffer and do not let one run move too far.

 # Target = p95 usage + 30% buffer for requests